Click Here to Read About Getting To and From the Airport

 Best metro stop for:

-- Buda Castle: Széll Kálmán tér (M2) then a 20 minute moderate incline walk, or switch to bus 16, 16A, or 116 (bus 16, and 16A only go in one direction from here, get off at Szentháromság tér for Fishermen’s Bastion, or Dísz tér for the castle, but don’t worry, you’ll know where you are!).
+- Buda Castle: Széll Kálmán tér (M2) then a 20 minute moderate incline walk, or switch to bus 16, 16A, or 116 (bus 16, and 16A only go in one direction from here, get off at Szentháromság tér for Fishermen’s Bastion and Matthias Church, or Dísz tér for the castle and changing of the guards at Sandor Palace, but don’t worry, you’ll know where you are!).

 - Széchenyi Baths: Széchenyi fürdő (M1)